m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 2. At the start of the function, the code initializes all the fields with default values.

-3. Then, it checks whether the string starts with '$GPGGA' using the built-in string function `strcmp()`.
+3. Then, it checks whether the string starts with talker ID '$GPGGA' using the built-in string function `strcmp()`.
 If it does, the code proceeds with the parsing.
 Otherwise, the function returns, and the code execution is terminated.

 4. Before parsing, it checks the validity of the checksum.
 It retrieves the exact checksum value given in the GPGGA sentence using a for loop.
 Next, it calculates the checksum of the given data by adding the XOR of all the characters between '$' and '*'.
 The XORed sum is then converted to hexadecimal to obtain the actual hexadecimal checksum.